hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

    See here for IdP attribute details: <https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us>

-   One of the additional features added as part of the GreenLake platform is Role Based Access Controls (RBAC) for Aruba Central and all other apps in GLCP.
-A new SAML attribute has been added “hpe_ccs_attribute” which tells GreenLake and Central the exact role/permissions for each user.
+   As part of the HPE GreenLake cloud platform integration, one of the additional features that was added is the Role Based Access Controls for Aruba Central and all other apps on the platform.
+A new SAML attribute has been added “hpe\_ccs\_attribute” which tells GreenLake and Central the exact role/permissions for each user.
 The following describes how to format the attribute.

 ![](/img/ws-image2.png)